 What is mortgage forbearance?

-Whatever your reason for needing forbearance, it’s extremely important to talk to your lender or servicer before you stop making payments.
 Find out from your lender or servicer which type of loan you have and what the forbearance terms are.
 Stopping payments before you’ve officially been granted forbearance could make you delinquent on your mortgage and have a serious negative impact on your credit history.

 Pros and cons of mortgage forbearance

-• Defers or lowers monthly payments temporarily
+• Temporarily stops or lowers monthly mortgage payments

 • Can help prevent foreclosure, or pause proceedings